oracle-livelabs/database-maa/recovery-service/metrics-alarms/metrics-alarms.md

 3. Click the Actions menu in the top right

-4. Click Delete alarm
+4. Click Delete alarm.
+This will prevent further alarms once the lab is complete.

-## Appendix 1: Overview of Zero Data Loss Autonomous Recovery Service

-Add information about Recovery Service

 ## Learn More